CosmosContracts/juno-tools-docs/docs/03-dashboards/06-sign-and-verify/02-guide.md

 ### Rejected

-In case the signed message, address, and signature does not match you will be notified by an error message.
+In case the signed message, address, and signature do not match you will be notified by an error message.

 ![](/img/sign-and-verify/wrong-message.png)

 Congrats!
 You have successfully learned how to sign a message and verify it.